Set up a HiveMQ broker

 This section provides step-by-step instructions for creating a HiveMQ broker on HiveMQ Cloud and connecting it to RisingWave for real-time data ingestion and analytics.
 This setup is ideal for IoT messaging and processing workflows.
-For additional details, refer to the official HiveMQ Documentation.
+For additional details, refer to the official HiveMQ Documentation.1.
+Sign up for HiveMQ Cloud

 To begin, sign up for a free trial of HiveMQ Cloud at HiveMQ Cloud.
 This service offers cloud-based, enterprise-grade MQTT capabilities tailored for IoT messaging.